preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

             sum.apply([1, 2], [3, 4], [5, 6])
             ```
             …will throw a TypeError or ignore the extra argument depending on the JavaScript engine.

+        3. `bind()` - The `bind()` method allows us to create a new function from an existing function, change the new function's context and provide any arguments you want the new function to be called with.